Jintiannn/openEuler/README.md

 ### 😯 What can I do?

-With CIA signed and group joined or created, it’s time for you to think about what you can do to the community.
-Basically it can be concluded into four types.</p>
+With CLA signed and group joined or created, it’s time for you to think about what you can do to the community.
+There are basically four steps, which you can take one by one.</p>

-**1.🔎 Finding Bugs/Offering Improvements.** <br />
+**1.🔎 Finding bugs/Offering improvements.** <br />
-*experience--→find questions--→report to the community (with instructive suggestions)* <br />
+You can: *experience--→find questions--→report to the community (with instructive suggestions)* <br />
 In the community, we use the 'issue' system for reporting concerns.
 Before submission, contributors specify the relevant 'repo' (usually referred to as a repository) where the issue belongs.
-For example, the Linux operating system's 'kernel' has its own 'repo' for efficient issue management.</p>
+For example, the 'kernel' of Linux operating system has its own 'repo' for efficient issue management.</p>

-**2.💪 Fixing Bugs.** <br />
+**2.💪 Fixing bugs.** <br />
 Within the community, we typically encourage not only identifying issues but also providing solutions.
 When you raise an issue, it would be better if you can also offer a patch.</p>

-**3.📦 Contributing Software Packages.** Helping Fill Missing Software Packages for openEuler.<br />
+**3.📦 Contributing software packages.**
+Assist in filling software packages if you find something missing.<br />
-**Before that, developers need to grasp two fundamental concepts:** <br />
+  **But before that, developers need to grasp two fundamental concepts:** <br />
     * Understanding what a Linux software package is, or how the Linux operating system is organized.<br />
     * Knowing how to create a software package.</p>

-**4.💡 Developing New Software.** Creating a brand-new software based on your ideas and contributing it to the openEuler community, becoming a part of the openEuler distribution.<br />
+**4.💡 Developing new softwares.** Creating a brand-new software based on your ideas and contributing it to the openEuler community, making it a part of the openEuler distribution.<br />
 **There are two methods to integrate your work into the openEuler community:** <br />
-* **Develop in Other Communities and Integrate into openEuler:** Assuming you already have your project on platforms like GitHub, GitLab, or Gitee, you only need to follow the third participation method to add the software to the 'src-openeuler' repo.<br />
+* **Develop in other communities and integrate into openEuler:** Assuming you already have your project on platforms like GitHub, GitLab, or Gitee, you only need to follow the third participation method to add the software to the 'src-openeuler' repo.<br />
-* **Develop within our Community and Integrate in openEuler.** Or you can establish your project on [Gitee](https://gitee.com/openeuler), like 'hosting' your project within the openEuler community.</p>
+* **Develop within our community and integrate in openEuler.** Or you can establish your project on [Gitee](https://gitee.com/openeuler), like 'hosting' your project within the openEuler community.</p>

-Finally, we extend a heartfelt welcome to everyone to join our community.
-With the openEuler platform, let’s come together to create a richer, more intelligent world.<br />
+Finally, we extend a heartfelt welcome to everyone to join our community❤️.
+With the openEuler platform, let’s come together to create a richer and more intelligent world.<br />

 <h1 align="center">🎊OpenEuler community welcomes each and every one of you!🎊<h1>